mesonbuild/meson/docs/markdown/Reference-manual.md

   Protocol](https://www.testanything.org/)).
 For more on the Meson test harness protocol read [Unit Tests](Unit-tests.md).
 Since 0.50.0

+- `priority` specifies the priority of a test.
+Tests with a higher priority are *started* before tests with a lower priority.
+  The starting order of tests with identical priorities is implementation-defined.
+The default priority is 0, negative numbers are permitted.
+Since 0.52.0

 Defined tests can be run in a backend-agnostic way by calling `meson test` inside the build dir, or by using backend-specific commands, such as `ninja test` or `msbuild RUN_TESTS.vcxproj`.